Suzuki Celerio: Diesel

 Maruti Suzuki introduced its all new 793 cc diesel engine in the Celerio on 3 June 2015, at a price of INR 4.65 lacs.
 The Celerio DDiS125 is powered by Suzuki’s first indigenously developed two-cylinder motor which delivers 50 PS of max power and 125 Nm of peak torque.
 It also promises to deliver a segment best mileage of 27.62 km/L.

 Externally, the Celerio diesel is identical to its petrol version.
 The Celerio diesel variant was discontinued in February 2017.

 Third generation (2021)

 The third-generation Celerio was unveiled in India on 10 November 2021.
 The car is built on lightweight HEARTECT platform that also underpins Wagon R and Ignis.
 It is powered with a 1.0-liter K10C Dualjet engine which is a reworked K10B engine with dual fuel injectors per cylinder (Dual VVT) and several other modifications.

-In January 2023, the third-generation Celerio was introduced in South Africa under the Toyota brand as the Toyota Vitz.
+In January 2023, the third-generation Celerio was introduced in South Africa and some other RHD Southern Africa markets under the Toyota brand as the Toyota Vitz.
 Reusing the nameplate from the older Japanese market Yaris, the Vitz replaced the Agya as Toyota's entry level, A-segment car in the country.